gr8ergud/Udacity-MLND-Capstone-Project/report.md

 The original kernel used a combination of LGBM, CNN, XGBoost and later combined the predictions from each model with a certain weight.
 Obviously my solution is much simpler in order to satisfy the course requirement and there is a lot of room for improvement.
 Especially the hyperparameter tuning can be applied to improve the model.

+## Conclusion
+The selected problem of predicting number of attempts a child takes to answer an assessment question correctly is very interesting challenge.
+If we are able to predict which lessons have the most learning rate, educators can focus on improving those and also provide them a wider range of kids in the country.
+The LightGBM model is one of the better models models but an XGBoost or a CNN model can also be used if the hyperparameters are properly tuned.
+My solution achieved a score of 0.529 which ranks decently on the leaderboard of the competition on kaggle.com website.